What is Anxiety?

 Generalised Anxiety Disorder (GAD)

-GAD is characterised by persistent worry and anxiety in diverse situations with little or no trigger.
+Generalised Anxiety Disorder is characterised by persistent worry and anxiety in diverse situations with little or no trigger.

 Obsessive Compulsive Disorder (OCD)

-A phobia is an irrational fear in which an individual dreads a situation, place, object or animal which is a far greater danger in their mind than in real life.
+A phobia is an irrational fear in which an individual dreads a situation, place, object or animal that is a far greater danger in their mind than in real life.
 Individuals who experience phobias often go to great lengths to avoid their perceived danger.

 Post-Traumatic Stress Disorder (PTSD)

 PTSD usually results from a person experiencing intense fear following and/or witnessing a traumatic event.
 The symptoms include:

 Feeling anxious about being in isolation due to COVID-19?

 After a few weeks of staying home, isolation begins to take its toll.
 And with no end in sight, the anxiety can start creeping in.
 To help you stay ahead of it, we’ve pulled together a list of useful tips on how to stay mentally fit in isolation.
 If you find that your anxiety persists, try speaking to a professional.

 Many people who experience anxiety feel embarrassed or ashamed, but it’s actually very common.
 It’s nothing to be ashamed of and it can be treated.
 When anxiety starts to affect your wellbeing, it’s time to get help.
 At Life Resolutions, we have a great deal of experience in successfully treating anxiety.
 Our team of therapists can help you to understand your anxiety and what triggers, so that you can learn effectively how to minimise or eliminate it.